Jim Blasingame

 Jim Blasingame is a former American small business consultant and media personality.

 Career

 Blasingame's consulting firm supported small business CEOs.
 In 1997, he established Small Business Network, Inc. (SBN).
 He published a series of books between 2002 and 2018 and contributed to BizJournals.com and Forbes.com, among other publications.

-Blasingame ceased contributing to his blog in December of 2023, has not contributed to his Twitter and Facebook accounts since February of 2021, and published his last The Small Business Advocate radio shows in May of 2021.
+Blasingame ceased contributing to his blog in December 2023, has not contributed to his Twitter and Facebook accounts since February 2021, and published his last The Small Business Advocate radio shows in May 2021.